ppunia74/INDE-577_Fall2022/UnsupervisedLearning/K Means Clustering/Data/README.md

-This folder contains datasets used in **K Means Clustering** module.
+This folder contains dataset used in **K Means Clustering** module.